Impulsivity: Impulse

 An impulse is a wish or urge, particularly a sudden one.
-It can be considered as a normal and fundamental part of human thought processes, but also one that can become problematic, as in a condition like obsessive-compulsive disorder, borderline personality disorder, attention deficit hyperactivity disorder, or in fetal alcohol spectrum disorders.
+It can be considered as a normal and fundamental part of human thought processes, but also one that can become problematic, as in a condition like obsessive-compulsive disorder, borderline personality disorder, autism spectrum disorder, attention deficit hyperactivity disorder, or in fetal alcohol spectrum disorders.

 The ability to control impulses, or more specifically control the desire to act on them, is an important factor in personality and socialization.
-Deferred gratification, also known as impulse control is an example of this, concerning impulses primarily relating to things that a person wants or desires.
+Deferred gratification, also known as impulse control, is an example of this, concerning impulses primarily relating to things that a person wants or desires.
 Delayed gratification comes when one avoids acting on initial impulses.
 Delayed gratification has been studied in relation to childhood obesity.
 Resisting the urge to act on impulses is important to teach children, because it teaches the value of delayed gratification.